Schlitz, Hesse: Location

 The town of Schlitz lies at the outlet of the small river Schlitz on the Fulda.

-Neighbouring communities
+Neighbouring municipalities

-Schlitz borders in the north on the communities of Breitenbach and Niederaula (both in Hersfeld-Rotenburg), in the east on the communities of Haunetal (Hersfeld-Rotenburg) and Burghaun and the town of Hünfeld (both in Fulda district), in the southeast on the city of Fulda (Fulda district), in the south on the communities of Großenlüder and Bad Salzschlirf (both in Fulda district), in the southwest on the community of Wartenberg, and in the west on the town of Lauterbach.
+Schlitz borders in the north on the municipalities of Breitenbach and Niederaula (both in Hersfeld-Rotenburg), in the east on the municipalities of Haunetal (Hersfeld-Rotenburg) and Burghaun and the town of Hünfeld (both in Fulda district), in the southeast on the city of Fulda (Fulda district), in the south on the municipalities of Großenlüder and Bad Salzschlirf (both in Fulda district), in the southwest on the municipality of Wartenberg, and in the west on the town of Lauterbach.

-Constituent communities
+Constituent municipalities

-Schlitz is divided into the following communities: Bernshausen, Fraurombach, Hartershausen, Hemmen, Hutzdorf, Nieder-Stoll, Ober-Wegfurth, Pfordt, Queck, Rimbach, Sandlofs, Schlitz, Üllershausen, Ützhausen, Unter-Schwarz, Unter-Wegfurth and Willofs.
+Schlitz is divided into the following municipalities: Bernshausen, Fraurombach, Hartershausen, Hemmen, Hutzdorf, Nieder-Stoll, Ober-Wegfurth, Pfordt, Queck, Rimbach, Sandlofs, Schlitz, Üllershausen, Ützhausen, Unter-Schwarz, Unter-Wegfurth and Willofs.

 History

 The name Schlitz had its first documentary mention in 812.
 Schlitz is known throughout Hesse for the town's five castles and is also called the Romantische Burgenstadt Schlitz (the Romantic Castle Town of Schlitz).